How to transfer money to Asia – Index

 - If you have doubts or problems, take a look at the section Frequently Asked Questions on the site or send a message to the TransferWise support team, who usually respond quickly!

-Why save with TransferWise?
+Why do I save money with TransferWise?

 If you have already tried to send money abroad (in a currency different than your own), you’ll know that the banks use an unfavorable exchange rate (a little like they do at the money exchanges at the airport).